-- Is a staff member present at the congregation? (regularly, once a week to pick up mail)
+- Is a staff member present at the congregation?
+How frequently?

 - Can printing and copying be done at your congregation?

-- Can your parking lot and/or outside shady areas be used as a place to distribute materials, collect donations, or gather is a socially distanced way for your congregation or the wider community?
+- Can your parking lot and/or outside areas be used as a place to distribute materials, collect donations, or gather in a socially distanced way for your congregation or the wider community?

-- Can you offer your congregation’s parking lot or shaded area (large tent, etc.) for community-based Covid testing?
+- Can you offer your congregation’s parking lot or sheltered area (large tent, etc.) for community-based COVID testing?

-- Is your congregation near a busy road / location where signs and protests would be highly visible
+- Is your congregation in a highly visible location where signs and protests would be especially impactful?

 COMMUNICATIONS & TECHNOLOGY

-- Does your congregation have a zoom account that you can use and/or that you can offer non-profits or other emerging local groups to use?
+- Does your congregation have a Zoom account that you can use and/or that you can offer emerging local groups to use?

-- Does your congregation’s wi-fi extend to outdoor shaded/ sheltered areas that could be made available to organizers, students without internet, etc?
+- Does your congregation’s wi-fi extend to outdoor sheltered areas?

-- What are your congregation’s most successful tools for quickly mobilizing people to direct action and/or call for donations in a short period of time? (i.e. rally happening in 4 days from now, emergency call for funds for _____)
+- Do you have a system in place for quickly mobilizing people to direct action and/or calling for donations in a short period of time?

 - Do you have a phone/communications tree where members are set up to quickly pass information along to other members?